SecondThoughtRP/qb-yoga/README.md

 # qb-yoga

-#Add to qb-smallresources-client and enjoy
+#Add yoga.lua to qb-smallresources-client and enjoy

 A Simple yoga script using ps-ui and buffs.